ntrajic/sample-aiml-solution-labs/blog/multi-vector-embedding-knowledge-base/README.md

 A scalable vector knowledge base system built on Amazon RDS Aurora PostgreSQL with pgvector extension, featuring multi-embedding support, automated document ingestion, and secure retrieval through Amazon Bedrock AgentCore Gateway.

+## 🤖 Built with Kiro AI

+This project was developed using **Kiro's Spec Mode**, an AI-powered development workflow that transforms ideas into production-ready code through structured specification-driven development.

+### How This Code Was Created

+1. **Requirements Gathering**: Started with a rough idea for a vector knowledge base system
+2. **Specification Development**: Used Kiro to create detailed requirements following EARS (Easy Approach to Requirements Syntax) patterns
+3. **Design Documentation**: Generated comprehensive architecture and implementation design
+4. **Task Planning**: Created an actionable implementation plan with incremental development tasks
+5. **Code Generation**: Kiro implemented each task systematically, building the complete system

+### Spec Documentation

+The complete development specification is available in the `.kiro/specs/aurora-vector-kb/` directory:

+- **[📋 Requirements](/.kiro/specs/aurora-vector-kb/requirements.md)**: Detailed functional requirements with user stories and acceptance criteria
+- **[🏗️ Design](/.kiro/specs/aurora-vector-kb/design.md)**: Comprehensive system architecture, API interfaces, and implementation details
+- **[✅ Tasks](/.kiro/specs/aurora-vector-kb/tasks.md)**: Complete implementation plan with task breakdown and completion status

+These documents provide insight into the systematic approach used to build this system and can serve as a reference for understanding the codebase architecture and design decisions.

+### Key Benefits of Spec-Driven Development

+- **Systematic Approach**: Each feature was planned, designed, and implemented methodically
+- **Documentation-First**: Requirements and design were established before coding began
+- **Incremental Development**: Complex features were broken down into manageable tasks
+- **Quality Assurance**: Each component was validated against requirements during implementation
+- **Maintainable Code**: Well-structured codebase with clear separation of concerns

 ## Architecture Overview

 This system provides: